lheaj/slate-waves/content/Places/Perison Island.md

 The island is a gloomy and dark place, the landmark is littered with mining refuse and pollution from the smelting of a large [[CO7]] deposit.
 The polluted air is more than just combustion, [[Violet - The Witch of Perison]], the local ruler, poisons the air with a mind-numbing substance that make people lose their will and forget about their dreams. [[The Menagerie]] have made a deal with Violet, they refurnish her stock with the fluids of mind control, and in exchange she follows on three tasks:

--            She has the people build a large quantity of explosives with the designs of [[Borbor]].
+- She has the people build a large quantity of explosives with the designs of [[Borbor Roctofellor]].
 The bombs are set to spray out a liquid and gas substance at the same time.

 Any creature breathing the Perison fog has constant disadvantage on Wisdom saving throws.